Vexalt/MineProxy/README.md

 # MineProxy
-A simple minecraft proxy for development purpose
+A simple minecraft proxy for learning only purpose